microsoft/winget-pkgs/doc/tools/ManualValidationPipeline.md

 1. `Validation-Complete` label applied.
 1. Moderator reviews, performs Validation Checks below, and approves if they pass.
 1. Publish pipeline reviews and publishes repository into WinGet source data file.
-1. CDN flushes to repositorypulate with the most recent WinGet source data file version.
+1. CDN flushes to repopulate with the most recent WinGet source data file version.
 1. New manifest data is available to WinGet users.

 ## Approval checks